SinghAstra/YTBlogX/README.md

     UI Trigger:
     From /dashboard if you add a "Delete" button.

-I want to tell user about three features of my web app :
+I want to tell user about features of my web app in Feature Section Add all of them in every feature section :
 📹 YouTube Integration — Fetch transcripts with one link.
 ✂️ Smart Splitting — Break long transcripts into meaningful blog sections.
 ✨ AI Summaries — Generate easy-to-read blog drafts for each part.
-I want you to build three different Feature Section by taking inspiration from SAAS make each of the different UI one tab option
+I want you to build three different Feature Section by taking inspiration from SAAS make every Feature Section a tab option